What action should be taken if prior art constitutes an anticipation under pre-AIA 102(e)?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-In cases where prior art constitutes an anticipation under pre-AIA 102(e), the appropriate action to take is to swear back of the reference under 37 CFR 1.131.
-This procedure allows the applicant to establish that their claimed invention was actually conceived and reduced to practice before the effective filing date of the prior art reference that is causing the anticipation rejection.
+When dealing with anticipation under pre-AIA 102(e), the appropriate action is to swear back of the reference under 37 CFR 1.131.
+This regulation allows an applicant to overcome a rejection based on prior art by providing evidence that their invention was publicly disclosed or in use prior to the effective filing date of the cited reference.
+Essentially, this means showing that the invention was actually in existence and available to the public before the reference's critical date.

 Subscribe